 - Mosher Alumni House

 Increased polarization and intolerance dividing societies, false beliefs undermining democratic decisions, failures to inform public policy with relevant expertise, and citizen mistrust in institutions and in one another are some of the consequences of fake news.
 In this day long symposium sponsored by the Center for Information Technology and Society at UC Santa Barbara, a select group of scholars, journalists, and media industry professionals come together to discuss the quest to combat fake news.
 The goal of this symposium is to take a long view, beyond the emerging technical remedies, educational efforts, changes in news practices, and public policy responses to fake news.
 We will ask: What are the most important things we’ve learned recently about fake news phenomena?
 What are two questions or issues related to fake news that you would like answered but that your own work doesn’t address?
-In the long run that is beneficial to society and democracy?
-How can techniques and practices for combating fake news inform other aspects of life in the digital age for having engaged in the current battle against misinformation and fake news?
+In the long run, will we one day be better situated for life generally in the digital age for having engaged in the current battle against misinformation and fake news?
 Where should we go from here in terms of research, education, and media policy?

-9:30 a.m.- 12:30 p.m.
+9:00 a.m.- 12:30 p.m.
 The morning session will be devoted to short presentations and discussions with a mix of researchers and practitioners regarding what is being done in terms of fake news and possible research initiatives.
-Participants will include USCB faculty, social media industry experts, representatives from nonpartisan, fake news monitoring organizations, journalists, an invited computer and social scientists doing research in the area of fake news
+Participants will include UCSB faculty, social media industry experts, representatives from nonpartisan, fake news monitoring organizations, journalists, and invited computer and social scientists doing research in the area of fake news

 12:30 p.m.
 Lunch for morning participants